cmush/promo/README.md

 ## Known Issues
 * Some pages are exposed on the open internet that shouldn't.
 They're however protected by username/password/oauth2.0
-* The server continually refuses to start the service on port specified via env variable.
-To access the service, use the default port `4000`.
 * The original development GMaps API key is contained within the app's commit history (not an issue once reset/changed via the developer console).